Case Study on

 Heaton Park is a historic area on the edge of Manchester with all the attractions offering a full day out for all ages.
 Visitor areas include children play areas, cafes, an animal Centre, Tram Museum with tram rides around the park, bowling greens, 18-hole golf course, a boating lake and horse-riding facilities to name just a few.

-he park also has a fairly vast events programme that takes place each year including outdoor concerts, dramas and plays.
+The park also has a fairly vast events programme that takes place each year including outdoor concerts, dramas and plays.
 The park is home to Heaton Hall, with its beautifully restored interiors to get a taste of the 18th-century, with a collection of furniture, musical instruments and occasional recitals in the Music Room.

 Activities include guided walks, orienteering, rowing boats, tram rides and beekeeping, and the largest event to date was a visit by Pope John Paul II in 1982.

-Invasive weed present: Japanese Knotweed / Giant Japanese Knotweed
+Japanese Knotweed / Giant Japanese Knotweed

 Information

-Japanese knotweed has been identified in 4 areas of the park.
+Japanese knotweed has been identified in 100 areas of the park.

-Area 4 is a large area of woodland classified as a Site of Biological Importance (SBI) by Greater Manchester Ecology Unit (GMEU), known as Bluebell Wood.
+One area affected by Japanese Knotweed is a large area of woodland classified as a Site of Biological Importance (SBI) by Greater Manchester Ecology Unit (GMEU), known as Bluebell Wood.

 Risks